hexadecimalDinosaur/octoprint-cli/README.md

 ## Limitations

 Currently, octoprint-cli is limited to only printers with a single extruder and bed.
 Support for additional extruders and chambers may be implemented in the future.
-This program has been tested on OctoPi 0.17.0 on the Raspberry Pi 4 running OctoPrint 1.4.0 with a Monoprice Select Mini V2
+This program has been tested on OctoPi 0.17.0 on the Raspberry Pi 4 running OctoPrint 1.4.0 with a Monoprice Select Mini V2.

+Colored and fomatted text is not available on Windows systems due to the lack of support on cmd and powershell terminals

 ## Usage